Advertisers must not use sexual appeal in a manner which is exploitative or degrading of any individual or group, or where images of minors are used.

 Examples of previous decisions

-The Community Panel has found a breach of Section 2.2 (Exploitative or Degrading) of the Code of Ethics in the following cases:
+Examples of ads found in breach of Section 2.2 of the Code of Ethics:

-The Community Panel found the following ads did not breach Section 2.2 (Exploitative or Degrading) of the Code of Ethics:
+Examples of ads found not in breach of Section 2.2 of the Code of Ethics:

 Exploitative or degrading depictions of adults

-The Community Panel has found a breach of Section 2.2 (Exploitative or Degrading) of the Code of Ethics in the following cases:
+Examples of ads found in breach of Section 2.2 of the Code of Ethics:

-The Community Panel found the following ads did not breach Section 2.2 (Exploitative or Degrading) of the Code of Ethics:
+Examples of ads found not in breach of Section 2.2 of the Code of Ethics: